Droggelbecher92/Deploy-Template/README.md

 - Dockerfile:
   - Please change the Label :D
   - The .jar name should be changed to the same name, as in the pom.xml under 'finalName' (at three places, you´ll manage to do it!)

+- application.properties:
+  - You can change the DB name for your local MongoDB here.

 - You can remove all Packages in the backend, they are just an example for the DB connection.

 ## - Problems